Special Enrollment Period

 Additional savings may be available

-Did you know that 4 out of 5 Michigan residents could pay $10 or less per month2 for a MyPriority plan?
+Subsidies can change every year—but that doesn’t mean you’re no longer eligible.
+You may still qualify for savings in 2026.
 Affordable Care Act (ACA) subsidies can make coverage more affordable through premium tax credits or cost-sharing reductions.

 When you shop, check the box to see if you qualify for additional savings, even if you don't think you'll qualify.
 Learn more about how to save on health coverage.